What Should I Do If This Happens to Me?

 - The examination should be conducted within 96 hours of the incident.

 - Do not bathe, shower, change or wash clothes, or douche – important evidence may be lost.
 You may wish to take a change of clothes with you to the hospital.
+If you have changed clothes, bring the clothes you were wearing at the time of the incident in a cloth or paper bag (no plastic).

 - Upon request, a volunteer from the YWCA Rape Crisis Service (315-797-7740) will accompany you and will assist in managing the process.